spiggyBe/sample-app-tests-manual-testPlan-api-automation/README.md

 Remember to click gray button "More Pages" on the bottom of screen.
 Or You can download whole file using downloading icon.

-4. You can also read about my very basic and simple Automation ideas for Test Scenarios and Test Cases navigating here: documentation/read-API-testing/API-test.md
+4. You can also read about my very basic and simple Automation ideas for Test Scenarios and Test Cases navigating here:
+folder: documentation, go further to click folder 'read-API-testing', and click on file 'API-test.md' documentation/read-API-testing/API-test.md

 ```